openequella/openequella.github.io/equella-tools/bulkImporterUserManual.md

 * Set collaborators of existing items: VIEW_ITEM, DISCOVER_ITEM, EDIT_ITEM, REASSIGN_OWNERSHIP_ITEM
 * Exporting items: VIEW_ITEM, DISCOVER_ITEM

-## EQUELLA Scripts, Workflow and Digital Rights Management
+## openEQUELLA Scripts, Workflow and Digital Rights Management
-Items created or updated by the EBI respond and conform to scripts, workflow and digital rights management (DRM) in the same way as items managed through an EQUELLA wizard.
+Items created or updated by the EBI respond and conform to scripts, workflow and digital rights management (DRM) in the same way as items managed through an openEQUELLA wizard.

-### EQUELLA Scripts
+### openEQUELLA Scripts
-If the EQUELLA collection that you are importing content into has an Expert Save Script configured the script will be run upon import of new items or updated items.
+If the openEQUELLA collection that you are importing content into has an Expert Save Script configured the script will be run upon import of new items or updated items.
 Expert New Version Scripts, however, are only run if the VERSION command option is used.
 Scripts are not run during test runs.

 Scripts on wizard controls or wizard pages are not run.

-### EQUELLA Workflow
+### openEQUELLA Workflow
-If a workflow template is associated with the collection you are importing into then new items and new item versions will progress through workflow as if they were created with an EQUELLA wizard.
+If a workflow template is associated with the collection you are importing into then new items and new item versions will progress through workflow as if they were created with an openEQUELLA wizard.
 Workflow is not applied when updating existing items (unless creating new versions).

 If you wish to avoid new items going into workflow then remove the workflow template from the collection.
 However, note that when a workflow template is removed from a collection any items currently in moderation will immediately go live.

-### EQUELLA Digital Rights Management
+### openEQUELLA Digital Rights Management
 EQUELLA’s Digital Rights Management (DRM) can be applied to items by reproducing the metadata in the /xml/item/rights element as the DRM pages in a contribution wizard would produce.
 This can be done with standard metadata, XML fragments or a combination of both.

 ## Testing Your Import
 Before running the import you will likely want to perform a test run.
 This can be done by clicking the Test Import button.
-Clicking this button performs the same actions as a real import but without submitting items or attachments to EQUELLA.
+Clicking this button performs the same actions as a real import but without submitting items or attachments to openEQUELLA.
 For this reason it runs faster than a real import, especially one with large attachments.
 The Test Import button is a useful way of verifying your settings and CSV file prior to commencing an import.

 You can create sample XML files in a test run by checking the check box Options tab -> Save test XML.

 When this check box is checked the EBI will create sample files in a folder called test_output under the folder containing the CSV.
 Within this folder the EBI will create one sub folder for each run and one xml file for each item.
-This is a convenient way to verify the final item XML without creating items in EQUELLA.
+This is a convenient way to verify the final item XML without creating items in openEQUELLA.

-Note that the item IDs in the test XML files are assigned by EQUELLA and will change with each test run.
-They will also be different to the actual item IDs assigned to the records by EQUELLA in a real import run.
+Note that the item IDs in the test XML files are assigned by openEQUELLA and will change with each test run.
+They will also be different to the actual item IDs assigned to the records by openEQUELLA in a real import run.

-Some system metadata will not be available in these documents (e.g. owner details, item history) as much of the system metadata is only calculated by EQUELLA when an item is saved for real.
+Some system metadata will not be available in these documents (e.g. owner details, item history) as much of the system metadata is only calculated by openEQUELLA when an item is saved for real.

 ## Importing Select Rows from Your CSV
 It is possible to specify a subset of rows to process (either test or real) and a specific order they should be processed in.
 This is done by specifying a row filter.
 A row filter instructs the EBI to only import rows with row positions that fall within lists and/or ranges of numbers.
 The row filter is specified in the Row Filter field